 OPUS INCARNATE | Scannographies © 2008 - 2014

-Within the current context of massive production of images due to the arrival of the digital era and despite the fact that each piece might take days to be composed and completed, the process took me back to rediscover the meaning of patience, exactly what some time ago used to be a synonym of photography, instead of the present immediacy.
+Within the current context of massive production of images due to the arrival of the digital era and despite the fact that each piece might take weeks or months to be composed and completed, the process took me back to rediscover the meaning of patience, instead of the immediacy.